colingit93/attendi_fh_project/README.md

 **Media:** The administrator can set profile pictures for the students and lecturers.

 **Profile:** A new profile is created when a new user in the default Django *Users* model is created.
 This means that the *Profile* model is derived from the *Users* model and therefore share the same id/primary_key!
 It is important to create a new user in the *Users* model first because otherwise the primary key in the profile model would not match anymore which is important!
 Inside the created Profile it is possible to set the *Date of birth*, *Student Group*, *Image*.
-This task can only be done by the Administrator.
+This task can be done by the Administrator and Lecturers.
 *Date of birth*: When was the student born
 *Student Group:* Select the Group in which the student is put into.
 This plays a big role in the Course Sessions Model where a bunch of students is assigned to a Course Session.
 *Image:* Assign an Image to the Student/lecturer